This will stay PG-13, because of the small cases of violence and a couple of strong language.

 Why am I here?

 Well, my fabulous Geography teacher, Murokashi Akira, took it upon himself to volunteer on my behalf.
 A week ago, I was on my death bed.
 I got the worst flu imaginable.
 My immobility forced me to stay home.
-The Festival Committee ordered the first years on the cleaning duties.
-The seniors were supposed to decorate the school.
+The Festival Committee ordered the first years on the cleaning duties, while the seniors were supposed to decorate the school.

 I got stuck with 3-A classroom by myself.